 * A “hat tip” for the embedded link’s study goes to Charles Krauthammer’s column yesterday.

-** I readily concede here that, under my Lincolnian view of “departmentalist” constitutional exegesis and rejection of judicial despotism, I think a Democratic-led Congress that exegetically rejected the Second Amendment as an individual right would be justified in flouting the U.S. Supreme Court’s D.C. v.
-Heller decision and passing gun laws that blatantly violate Heller’s central holding.
+** I readily concede here that, under my Lincolnian view of “departmentalist” constitutional exegesis and rejection of judicial despotism, I think a Democratic Congress would be legally justified in flouting the U.S. Supreme Court’s D.C. v.
+Heller decision and passing gun laws that blatantly violate Heller‘s central holding.
 However, as an observational matter, we are a nation that has largely — and unfortunately — subscribed to the myth of judicial supremacy, and such a legislative possibility is alas no more than an interesting abstract hypothetical.